 A stark difference between the two panels is the overall flatness of granted patent growth among MFs between 2000 and 2010, a period book-ended by the 2001 and 2007 recessions.
-Patent growth by NMFs and FMFs, by contrast, continues relatively unabated during this period.
+Patent growth by NMFs and FMFs, by contrast, continues apace during this period.
 NMFs account for 9.0 percent of US patents in 1977 and 28 percent in 2016 - a rise of 211 percent.
-FMFs account for zero patents in 1977 (by definition) and 18 percent of US patents in 2016, suggesting that at least for some firms, the presence of US manufacturing activity is not essential for successful innovation.
+FMFs account for zero patents in 1977 (by definition) and 18 percent of US patents in 2016, suggesting that at least for some firms, the continued presence of manufacturing activity within the firm (and within the US) is not essential for successful innovation.